TheEnginesOfCreation/EntityPlus/entitydefinitionconverter/readme.txt

 Usage
 -----
 type
-edc.exe "filename"
+edc.exe [filename] [output]
 in a command prompt to convert a file.
-Replace "filename" with the path to the entities.def file that should be converted.
+Replace [filename] with the path to the entities.def file that should be converted.
-The resulting entities.ent file will be stored next to the entities.def file.
+[ouput] should be replaced with the path to which you wish to write the output file (including filename).
+If [output] is omitted the resulting entities.ent file will be written to the same folder as where the input file is located.

 When this tool is used for definition files other than the ones meant for baseq3 or EntityPlus it may be necessary to add a new
 KeyTypes xml file.
 Because GtkRadiant 1.5 entities.ent files also define the data type for each key, the tool needs to know what